Movable Type Documentation > Installation

 Permission Denied When Writing mt-config.cgi File

 The Web server must have write access to the mt directory.
+See file permissions above.

-On must UNIX/Linux systems there is a group to which the Web server user belongs.
-Typically it is named apache or www.
 Learn how the Web server user is set up for your system and make sure that it has write access to the mt directory.

 Images and Styles Are Missing

-If you are able to run Movable Type, but images and styles appear to be missing, there was probably a problem in upgrading from a previous version.
+there was probably a problem in upgrading from a previous version.
 Movable Type is using an outdated mt-static directory.

 1. Determine where you installed the mt-static directory for the current release or re-install it from the distribution files.
 See Select and Configure an Installation Directory.